AlexCharlton/gl-utils/README.md

 - `float:` `float32:`
 - `double:` `float64:`

+Double is not, however, a valid type when using GL ES.

 ### gl-utils-bytevector
 r7rs style bytevectors with unsafe accessors.
 As in gl-utils-srfi4, bytevectors are created in non-garbage-collected memory.
 They will still be freed when no longer used.